How am I meeting the United Nations SDGs?

 The 2030 Agenda for Sustainable Development, was adopted by all United Nations Member States in 2015.
 At its heart are the 17 Sustainable Development Goals (SDGs), which are an urgent call for action for countries to work towards solving the most important issues that face us as a global community.
 The SDGs recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth.
 At the same time they must tackle climate change and work to preserve our oceans and forests.

-I’m a small but I have ambitions to grow into one of the world’s most pioneering Wellness companies.
-That’s why it’s important to me to buoild my business on foundations I can be proud of.
+I’m currently a small business but I have ambitions to grow into one of the world’s most pioneering Wellness companies.
+That’s why it’s important to me to build my business on foundations I can be proud of.
 I have chosen to use The United Nations Sustainable Development Goals as the governance framework upon which I can operate my business sustainably and ethically.
 I still have work to do on many of the SDGs, but I’m proud to share with you the ones that I’m currently meeting.

 SDG 3 Good Health and Wellbeing